MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-file-preview.md

 ### Open source file

 Use *Open source file* to open a source file.
 Do this when you want to work with additional source files that have not been loaded because of code execution.
-For more information on working with source files, see [Source Code Debugging in WinDbg](source-window.md)
+For more information on working with source files, see [Source Code Debugging in WinDbg (Classic)](source-window.md)

 ### Open script

 Use *Open script* to open an existing Javascript or NatVis script.
-For more information on working with scripts see [WinDbg Preview - Scripting Menu](windbg-scripting-preview.md).
+For more information on working with scripts see [WinDbg - Scripting Menu](windbg-scripting-preview.md).

 ### Settings

 Use the settings menu to set the source and symbol path as well as choose the light and dark theme for the debugger.
-For more information on settings see [WinDbg Preview Setup – settings and workspaces](windbg-setup-preview.md).
+For more information on settings see [WinDbg Setup – settings and workspaces](windbg-setup-preview.md).

 ### About